New Jersey school district reaches $9.1 million settlement with family of teen who died by suicide | KRDO

 The settlement comes after Diane and Seth Grossman sued Rockaway Township School District in 2018, claiming that, despite repeated complaints, Copeland Middle School administrators did not do enough to prevent their daughter’s death.

-The Rockaway Township School District superintendent told CNN the district had no comment on the settlement, which was reached in court Wednesday.
+CNN has reached out to the Rockaway Township School District for comment on the settlement, which was reached in court Wednesday.

-It is the largest bullying settlement in the country, according to Bruce Nagel, an attorney for the Grossman family.
-The size of the settlement “speaks volumes with regard to the admission and the responsibility of the schools,” he told CNN.
+It is the largest bullying settlement in New Jersey history, an attorney for the Grossman family, Bruce Nagel, told CNN.

 “This settlement should send a strong signal to schools around the country that bullying is an epidemic and schools have a responsibility to protect our children,” Nagel said.